Thomas Andrews: Death

-Andrews was reportedly last seen by an assistant steward, named by some sources as steward John Stewart, after approximately 2:05 a.m.; Andrews was standing alone in the first-class smoking room, his arms folded and lifebelt lying on a nearby table.
+Andrews was reportedly last seen by an assistant steward, named by some sources as steward John Stewart, after approximately 2:05 am; Andrews was standing alone in the first-class smoking room, his arms folded and lifebelt lying on a nearby table.
 The steward asked Andrews, "Aren't you going to have a try for it, Mr. Andrews?"
 Andrews did not answer or move, "just stood like one stunned".
 In his 1955 book A Night to Remember, Walter Lord reported that Andrews was staring at the Norman Wilkinson painting Plymouth Harbour that hung over the fireplace and depicted the entrance to Plymouth Sound, which Titanic had been expected to visit on her return voyage.
-The sighting of Andrews in the smoking room became one of the most famous stories of the Titanic disaster – published in a 1912 book, Thomas Andrews: Shipbuilder by Shan Bullock, and thereby perpetuated – and led to popular belief that Andrews may have made no attempt to escape and awaited his end in the smoking room, although in the book itself Bullock clearly stated that Andrews worked "to the bitter end" to help both passengers and crew.
+(Note: This painting is often incorrectly portrayed on television and in movies about the sinking of the Titanic as another Wilkinson painting, Approach to the New World, which portrayed the entrance to New York Harbor.
+This was an error made by Walter Lord in his research, and has been repeated by several authors; that painting was in fact hung in the first-class smoking room of Olympic) The sighting of Andrews in the smoking room became one of the most famous stories of the Titanic disaster – published in a 1912 book, Thomas Andrews: Shipbuilder by Shan Bullock, and thereby perpetuated – and led to popular belief that Andrews may have made no attempt to escape and awaited his end in the smoking room, although in the book itself Bullock clearly stated that Andrews worked "to the bitter end" to help both passengers and crew.